Norman Lindsay Gallery and Museum: Purchase by the Lindsay family

 The principal change was the addition of the four rooms at the rear of the main building.
 The four rooms consisted of a nursery on the northeast end.
 In keeping with Norman's original design, the roof and four rooms maintained the slope of the main buildings roof leading to the problem of very low perimeter ceilings in these rooms.
 At this time the bathroom was also built next to the kitchen, and the sleepout was glazed.
 The laundry was also in existence, which remains now in the form of the men's toilets.
-The Studio also under went changes with the addition of a small fibro-asbestos storeroom at the back.
+The Studio also underwent changes with the addition of a small fibro-asbestos storeroom at the back.
 Within this storeroom was a darkroom, with red and green windowpanes which could be dropped into places as required during film processing.
 Two years later a small bedroom was added, extending towards the northwest with a shed behind it, thus replacing the first floor deck.

 In 1924 also bought major changes to the building.
 Initially a kitchen and the bathroom were renovated and tiled in a style designed by Rose.
 The original hexagonal pattern now remains only within the pantry adjacent the kitchen currently used as a storeroom.
 At this time Rose also tiled all the doorsteps, the fireplace, front steps and outside toilet.
 Contemporaneously with these renovations a temporary corrugated galvanised iron structure was erected west of original kitchen to house the old small fuel stove.

 The most important development of this period was the construction of the courtyard behind the spare room and sewing room, and west of the kitchen.
 A high wall was constructed on the southwest end, which was blind except for small square windows on either side of the storeroom.
 The building of this storeroom which still serves its original function was undertaken during a period which was one of the most productive times for Norman and his art.
 Verandahs were constructed on the opposing northwest and southeast facing walls.
 The verandah supports are wooden posts with concrete bases, and when the courtyard was completed, awnings were added to the northwest facing verandah roof.
 It was at this time that a skylight was added to the sewing room due to the lack of light resulting from the courtyard construction.